SteveRosam/new-site/docs/index.md

 ## Get Started

 Ready to transform your hardware development process?
-Contact our team for a personalized demo or download our whitepaper to learn more about implementing SimuFlow in your organization.
+Contact our team for a personalized demo or download our whitepaper to learn more about implementing SiMuFlow in your organization.

 <div class="center" markdown>
 [Contact Sales](#){ .md-button .md-button--primary } [Download Whitepaper](#){ .md-button }